 The Secondary School Admission Test (SSAT) is a standardized test that many students take when applying to private or independent middle or high schools.
-The SSAT is offered at two levels: Lower and Upper.
-Students currently in grades 5-7 take the Upper Level Test; students currently in grades 8-11 take the Lower Level Test.
+The SSAT is offered at three levels: Elementary, Middle, and Upper.
+Students currently in grades 3-4 take the elementary level exam, grades 5-7 the middle level, and grades 8-11 take the upper level exam.

 SSAT Test Format, Structure, and Question Types

 The SSAT includes three main sections: verbal, quantitative, and reading.
 It also includes an unscored writing sample.
-The test is broken down into six sections—one writing sample, one verbal section, two quantitative sections, a one reading section, and one experimental section to test new questions.
-Total testing time is 3 hours and 5 minutes.
+The Middle and Upper Level tests are broken down into six sections—one writing sample, one verbal section, two quantitative sections, a one reading section, and one experimental section to test new questions.
+The Elementary Level test has only one quantitative section and five sections total.
+Total testing time for the Elementary Level exam is 2 hours and 5 minutes; testing time for Middle and Upper Level exams is 3 hours and 5 minutes.
 The breakdown of each section is as follows:

 30 analogy questions